 Some key insights from the final UXR report (the rest is blurred due to confidentiality).

-Code frequencies from the qualitative data analysis (numbers adjusted for confidentiality).
+Key themes emerged from the qualitative data analysis (numbers adjusted for confidentiality).

 Prioritization & Ideation 📊